PedroHrolf/PedroHrolf/README.md

 ## 👋🏼 Hello, my name is Pedro Rollo

-I am a software technical support professional, technology and systems development enthusiast.
-Currently, I am focused on mastering the **Python** language, with growing interest in automation, data science, machine learning, and artificial intelligence applications.
+I am a software technical support professional and an enthusiast of technology and systems development.
+Currently, I’m focused on mastering the Python language, with a growing interest in automation, data science, machine learning, and artificial intelligence applications.

 ## 💡 I have experience with:
 * Customized system training